paulhiggs/dvb-cg-check/README.md

 If you want to start an HTTPS server, make sure you have `selfsigned.crt` and `selfsigned.key` files in the same directory.
 These can be generated (on Linux) with `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`

+### Command Line Arguments
+* --urls [-u] forces the classification scheme, country and language values to be read from the internet.
+Default is to load values from local files.
+* --port [-p] set the HTTP listening port (default: 3020)
+* --sport [-s] set the HTTPS listening port (default: 3021)